HMS Afridi (F07): Construction and career

 Authorized as one of seven Tribal-class destroyers under the 1935 Naval Estimates, Afridi was the second ship of her name to serve in the Royal Navy.
-The ship was ordered on 10 March 1936 from Vickers-Armstrong and was laid down on 9 June at the company's High Walker, Newcastle upon Tyne, shipyard.
+The ship was ordered on 10 March 1936 from Vickers-Armstrongs and was laid down on 9 June at the company's High Walker, Newcastle upon Tyne, shipyard.
 She was launched on 8 June 1937 by Lady Foster.
 Afridi was completed on 29 April 1938 and commissioned on 3 May at a cost of £341,462 which excluded weapons and communications outfits furnished by the Admiralty.
 The ship was initially assigned to the 1st Tribal Destroyer Flotilla with the Mediterranean Fleet and arriving at Malta on 3 June.
 In July, she sailed for the Mediterranean Spanish coast to enforce the arms embargo imposed by the Non-Intervention Committee on both sides of the Spanish Civil War.
 The following month Afridi hosted Rear-Admiral John Tovey, commander of the Mediterranean Fleet's destroyers, for exercises in the Ionian Sea.
 On 18 September, Afridi rendezvoused with her sister ship, Cossack, and the heavy cruiser Devonshire in the Aegean Sea before continuing onwards to Istanbul, Turkey, for a formal visit the next day.
 Rising tensions during the Munich Crisis caused the remainder of the Black Sea cruise to be cancelled on 21 September.
 The ship sailed for Alexandria, British Egypt, where the destroyer was briefly refitted from 9 November to 17 December.
 Afridi then joined the rest of the first batch of Tribals in Malta which had also been assigned to the flotilla and Captain G. H. Creswell could assume his role as Captain (D).